To work in some occupations individuals need to be registered and/or hold a license in the state or territory where they wish to work.

 Applications for the mutual recognition of any registration or license needs to be made to the relevant registration authority in the state or territory where a registration or license is being sought.
 As the mutual recognition of a registration or license is not automatic, individuals must apply for recognition of their existing registration or license and pay any applicable fees.

-For example, a person who is licensed as an electrician in Queensland and wishes to work in Western Australia will need to lodge an application with the Western Australian local registration authority to become registered in Western Australia.
-The Western Australian local registration authority will consider the Queensland license and assess whether the person is eligible for an equivalent Western Australian electrician’s license.
-If they determine the occupations are equivalent, the person can be registered and issued an electrician’s license in Western Australia.
+For example, a person who is licensed as an electrician in New South Wales and wishes to work in Victoria will need to lodge an application with the Victorian local registration authority to become registered in Victoria.
+The Victorian local registration authority will consider the New South Wales license and assess whether the person is eligible for an equivalent Victorian electrician’s license.
+If they determine the occupations are equivalent, the person can be registered and issued an electrician’s license in Victoria.
 The local registration authority may also place conditions on a license.

 Similar mutual recognition arrangements for occupations also exist between Australia and New Zealand.